Do I need a Qualification?

 So what about courses that don't lead to a qualification?

 As the name suggests, Custom Training delivers lots of training that doesn't lead to a qualification.
 Read on to find out why this might be better for you...

 One of the drawbacks of qualifications is that they’re not very flexible.
 The learning objectives, content and assessments are fixed and so the course is a ‘one size fits all’.

 If we take First Aid at Work as an example, the whole industry revolves around the subjects suggested by the Health and Safety Executive.
 Whilst this may work for a standard benign office environment, the risks faced in different workplaces require the training to be more bespoke.
-Indeed, the legal requirement is to provide first aid appropriate to the specific risks in the workplace, and a standard First Aid at Work qualification won't meet the need.

 And this is where bespoke courses come in, sometimes referred to as ‘certificated’ training.
-When an organisation conducts a risk assessment that identifies the potential for injuries, one of the control measures that it should put in place is first aid training and equipment specific to the identified likely injuries or illness.
+When an organisation conducts a risk assessment that identifies the potential for harm, one of the control measures that it should put in place is first aid training and equipment specific to the identified likely injuries or illness.